JungWhoNam/VisualizationMailServer/README.md

 # Visualization Mail (V-Mail)
 V-Mail is  a framework of cross-platform applications, interactive techniques, and communication protocols for improved multi-person correspondence about spatial 3D datasets.
-Please check our paper:
+Please check out our paper:

 Jung Who Nam, Tobias Isenberg, and Daniel F. Keefe.
 V-Mail: 3D-Enabled Correspondence about Spatial Data on (Almost) All Your Devices.
 IEEE Transactions on Visualization and Computer Graphics, 30(4):1853–1867, April 2024. doi: [10.1109/TVCG.2022.3229017](https://doi.org/10.1109/TVCG.2022.3229017).
 An open access paper version is [available on HAL](https://hal.science/hal-03924707).